 Change the butter tablespoon to grams.

 Sounds cool, but how to do it?
 Just follow these simple steps:

-- Select the ingredient from a drop-down list.
+- Select the ingredient from the drop-down list.
 Let's pick olive oil - choose oil from the list, and then a second box appears; this is where you can select olive oil.

 - Enter the amount of product.
-Assume we want to use the grams to tablespoons calculator the other way round - we have three tablespoons of olive oil, and we'd like to know how much it approximately weights.
-Type 3 into tbsp box.
+Assume we want to use the grams to tablespoons converter the other way round - we have three tablespoons of olive oil, and we'd like to know how much it approximately weights.
+Type 3 into the tbsp box.

 - Here you go!
-Now we know that three tablespoons of olive oil weighs around 41 grams.
+Now we know that three tablespoons of olive oil weigh around 41 grams.

-Remember that the result is an approximation, as the products differ between manufacturers, and a tablespoon of dry product can be heaped so the volume can vary a lot.
+Remember that the result is an approximation, as the products differ between manufacturers and a tablespoon of dry product can be heaped so that the volume can vary a lot.

 If you want a quick comparison, use the table below that sums up how much one tablespoon of different products weights:

 Tablespoons in a cup